mslusarz/csv-nix-tools/doc/csv-groups.1.md

 # EXAMPLES #

-csv-groups -s
+`csv-groups -s`
 :   print the list of groups

-csv-groups -T -N grp | csv-users -M | csv-sqlite -T \'select user.name as user_name, grp.name as group_name from user, grp where user.gid = grp.gid\' -s
+`csv-groups -T -N grp | csv-users -M | csv-sqlite -T 'select user.name as user_name, grp.name as group_name from user, grp where user.gid = grp.gid' -s`
 :   print user names and the group name of their default group

 # SEE ALSO #